 Look for programs that fit your lifestyle

 The right program for you will offer resources that help you succeed and will address your specific needs.
 Take some time for introspection: Your schedule, how you learn best, and your career goals will all come into play.
-A survey of online students found that, behind the availability of scholarships, grants and/or assistantships, and courses being offered year-round, “courses that are self-paced/do not have set deadlines” was the third most important factor in choosing a program.
+A survey of online students found that most students chose to study online because it fits best with their work/life responsibilities.
 Essentially, this can mean courses with no set class meeting time and with the flexibility to let you learn at your own pace.
 That may be because, according to data from U.S. News & World Report, an average of 84% of online bachelor’s students are employed when they apply.